Prag8855/aab/content/guides/losing-your-job.md

 When you [find a new job](/guides/find-a-job-in-berlin), you might need permission from the *Ausländerbehörde* to start working.
 It depends on your [residence permit](/glossary/Aufenthaltstitel) type, and how long you had it for.

 - **If you have a Blue Card**
     You can start a new job.
-You don't need the *Ausländerbehörde*'s permission.
+You don't need the *Ausländerbehörde*'s permission, but you must inform them of the job change.
 [Contact the *Ausländerbehörde*](/guides/berlin-auslanderbehorde-appointment#contact-the-auslanderbehorde), and send them a copy of your new work contract.
 They have 30 days to object.
 If you had your Blue Card for over 1 year, they can't object.[^38]
 - **If you had <u>this</u> residence permit for at least 2 years**
     You can start a new job.
 You don't need the *Ausländerbehörde*'s permission.
 Email them a copy of your new work contract.[^4]
 - **If you had <u>any</u> residence permit for at least 3 years**